madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 each geneartion, the farthest left and right `1`-cells have one farther `0`-cell.
 This cell, then, has a `0`-cell and `1`-cell as its neighbours.
 In the next generation, these `0`-cells become `1`-cells and we get a triangular shape for stacking them.
-Never mind me abusing the aspect ratio of individual cells on the terminal to achieve a good top angle.
+By the way, never mind me abusing the letter aspect ratio on the terminal to achieve a good top angle.

 Now that we have a tree (of infinite height), we can focus on making it blink.
 We will make this using the `blink` reduction.